 Among the methodological theories in qualitative research, phenomenology is the most commonly used.
 Phenomenology became closely linked with European philosophy in the early 1900s.
-It stems from the works of German philosopher Edmund Husserl (1913 in German, translated in 1931) and French phenomenologist Maurice Merleau-Ponty (1962/1996).
-Human consciousness as the way to understand social reality was Husserl's main interest.
+It stems from the works of German philosopher Edmund Husserl (1913 in German, translated in 1931) and French phenomenologist Maurice Merleau-Ponty (1962,1996).
+Human consciousness as a way to understand social reality was Husserl's main interest.
 In particular, he was interested in how an individual 'thinks' about his or her experience.
 In other words, he was preoccupied by 'how consciousness is experienced'.
 Husserl believed that 'consciousness is always "intentional"; that is, it is directed at some phenomenon'.
-To know how consciousness functions will allow us to understand how 'individuals create an understanding of social life' (Hesse-Biber & Leavy 2011, p.
-19).
+To know how consciousness functions will allow us to understand how 'individuals create an understanding of social life' (Hesse-Biber 2017, p.
+25).

 It was Alfred Schutz, a colleague of Husserl, who introduced phenomenology to American sociology.
-Schutz was especially interested in how people 'process experience in their everyday lives' (Hesse-Biber & Leavy 2011, p.
-19) and was instrumental in introducing phenomenology into the scientific enquiry of social research.
+Schutz was especially interested in how people 'process' their experiences in their everyday lives and was instrumental in introducing phenomenology into the scientific enquiry of social research (Hesse-Biber 2017; Seale 2018a).
 Schutz (1972) was interested in developing 'pathways' for carrying out scientific research that would 'allow for the "sympathetic understanding" of the conscious experience of everyday life' (Daly 2007, p.
 94).

 The word 'phenomenon' derives from the Greek phaenesthai, which means 'to show itself' or 'to appear' (Carpenter & Suto 2008, p.
 64).
-According to Hesse-Biber and Leavy (2011), phenomenology is, at one level, a philosophy (as in the work of Husserl, Schutz, Heidegger, Gadamer and Merleau-Ponty).
+According to Hesse-Biber (2017), phenomenology is, at one level, a philosophy (as in the work of Husserl (1913), Heidegger (1927, 1962), Merleau-Ponty (1962, 1996), Schutz (1972) and Gadamer (1975, 1996)).
 It is also a research methodology for understanding the lived experiences of individuals (as in the work of Giorgi 1985, 1997; van Manen 1990; Moustakas 1994; Giorgi & Giorgi 2003).
-Phenomenology is a popular methodological framework within the social and health sciences, particularly in sociology, psychology, education, nursing, and health sciences (Willis 2007; Padgett 2008; Creswell 2012).
+Phenomenology is a popular methodological framework within the social and health sciences, particularly in sociology, psychology, education, nursing, and health sciences (Willis 2007; Padgett 2017; Creswell & Poth 2018).

-Phenomenology is a theoretical perspective that attempts to generate knowledge about how individuals experience things (Hesse-Biber & Leavy 2011).
+Phenomenology is a theoretical perspective that attempts to generate knowledge about how individuals experience things (Hesse-Biber 2017).
 A phenomenological study aims to examine 'the lived experience' of a person or several people in relation to a concept or phenomenon of interest (Daly 2007, p.
-97; Creswell 2012).
+97; Rossman & Rallis 2017; Creswell & Poth 2018).
+Phenomenological research looks at 'the person, seeking to understand individual lived experience and seeking to learn about the individual's perspectives and worldviews' (Rossman & Rallis 2017, p.
+79).
 The aim of phenomenological research is to 'understand and describe the participants' experiences of their everyday world as they see it' (Daly 2007, p.
-98; see also Willis 2007; Carpenter & Suto 2008; Padgett 2008).
+98), rather than 'to learn what is really in the world' (Thomas & Mukherjee 2019, p.
+33; see also Willis 2007; Carpenter & Suto 2008; Padgett 2017).
+Phenomenologists seek 'to understand the deep meaning of a person's experiences and how he/she articulates these experiences' (Rossman & Rallis 2017, p.
+85).
 Phenomenologists are interested in a question like how does a person experience a phenomenon (such as motherhood, living with HIV/AIDS, being a prisoner, depression, divorce and dying)?
-To this end, people must have 'lived experience' rather than second-hand experience (Patton 2002, p.
-104).
+To this end, people must have 'lived experience' rather than second-hand experience (Patton 2015, p.
+115).